 Meanwhile, at least six countries in Africa already have active real-time payment initiatives, such as Nigeria’s NIP, Kenya’s PesaLink, and South Africa’s RTC, based on the ACI Worldwide report.
-Nigeria ranks 6th among the countries with the largest volumes of instant payments worldwide, with USD 3.7 billion in transactions in 2021, per the same report.
+Nigeria ranks 6th among the countries with the most significant volumes of instant payments worldwide, with USD 3.7 billion in transactions in 2021, per the same report.

-Over the last years, for example, digital wallets have been among the top-3 payment methods in LatAm’s digital commerce, just behind cards and account-based transfers (including instant payments).
+Over the last few years, digital wallets have been among the top-3 payment methods in LatAm’s digital commerce, just behind cards and account-based transfers (including instant payments).
 Meanwhile, in Africa, e-wallets are growing fast, and, as attested by McKinsey’s study, they will account for 70% of all the digital commerce volume in the region by 2025.

 Several e-wallets and mobile money options are available in both LatAm and Africa.
 Yet, some successful examples include Mercado Pago in seven Latin American countries, Nequi in Colombia, PicPay and AME in Brazil, Mukuru in 20 African countries, M-Pesa in Kenya, SANEF in Nigeria, and Fawry in Egypt.